The 10 best services for free movies

 Tubi TV

-Home to thousands of free commercial movies (though definitely not commercial-free), Tubi TV offers content from studios including Lionsgate, MGM and Paramount.
+Home to thousands of free commercial movies (though definitely not commercial-free), Tubi TV -- which just passed 20 million active monthly users -- offers content from studios including Lionsgate, MGM and Paramount.

 What you can watch: Tubi TV has a lot of movies, but chances are good you haven't heard of most of them.
 To help separate the wheat from the chaff, check out the Highly Rated on Rotten Tomatoes and Not on Netflix categories.
 Even then, the current selection is pretty meh; the best titles I found were The Cabin in the Woods, Paddington and True Grit.